led02/card10_firmware/Documentation/debugger.rst

    Info : Listening on port 3333 for gdb connections

 Next, start *GDB* in parallel and connect it to OpenOCD.
-You can do this easily if you run GDB from the firmware repository root where we have provided a ``gdbinit`` file.
-Specify ``-x gdbinit`` to use this file.
+You can do this easily if you run GDB from the firmware repository root where we have provided an ``init.gdb`` file.
+Specify ``-x init.gdb`` to use this file.
 Apart from automatically connecting to OpenOCD, this script file also defines a ``reset`` command to soft-reset card10.

 .. code-block:: shell-session

-   $ arm-none-eabi-gdb -x gdbinit build/hw-tests/hello-world/hello-world.elf
+   $ arm-none-eabi-gdb -x init.gdb build/hw-tests/hello-world/hello-world.elf
    ...
    (gdb)